CalyxOS/calyxos.org/pages/contribute/index.md

 Development is done on our [Gerrit Code Review Instance](https://review.calyxos.org/).

-You can get started by following our HOWTO for [creating a CalxOS development environment](https://gitlab.com/CalyxOS/calyxos/wikis/Getting-Started).
+You can get started by following our HOWTO for [creating a CalyxOS development environment](https://gitlab.com/CalyxOS/calyxos/wikis/Getting-Started).

 Then, check out [list of open issues](https://gitlab.com/CalyxOS/calyxos/issues/).